kubeshop/testkube/docs/oauth-cli.md

 New oauth token gho_XXXXXXXXXX 🥇
 ```

-# Run CLI commands with OAuth
+## **Run CLI Commands with OAuth**

-Now all of your requests with direct client will submit OAuth token, for example:
+Now all of your requests with direct client will submit an OAuth token, for example:

 ```sh
 kubectl testkube get executors -c direct